 Monday, April 20 · 6:40 PM ET · Max Meyer vs. Michael McGreevy

-This is the interesting pitching matchup.
-Max Meyer (1-0, 4.12 ERA) is working back from the left hip surgery that ended his 2025 season in June.
-He’s been better than his ERA suggests — the stuff is there, the fastball sits 95-96, the slider has sharp bite — but command remains the variable.
-McGreevy (1-1, 2.49 ERA) is a 25-year-old from San Clemente, California, a UC Santa Barbara product who has quietly been one of the Cardinals’ best starters through the first three weeks.
-His stuff isn’t overwhelming but his command is excellent, which is exactly the profile that beats strikeout-dependent lineups that are in the middle of a slump.
+Max Meyer (1-0, 4.12 ERA) is working back from left hip surgery that ended his 2025 season in June.
+The stuff is there — fastball 95-96, sharp slider — but command is the variable.
+McGreevy (1-1, 2.49 ERA), 25, from San Clemente, California, has quietly been one of the Cardinals’ best starters through three weeks.
+His command is excellent, which is exactly the profile that beats strikeout-dependent lineups in a slump.

 St. Louis Cardinals starting pitcher Michael McGreevy looks on during the fourth inning of a baseball game against the Tampa Bay Rays, Sunday, March 29, 2026, in St. Louis.
 (AP Photo/Joe Puetz)